folio-org/folio-org.github.io/guidelines/development-design-review.md

 #### Outstanding decisions

 * Guidance for what decisions are considered architectural
-* Process for informing the technical council e.g. raising an RFC
+* Process for informing the Technical Council, e.g. raising an RFC